 Modern Uses and Research

-Black Elderberry traditionally has been used for immune support, both as a daily tonic and for immediate response at the start of an immune challenge.* Because of its immune-modulating and antioxidant properties, Black Elderberry is able to work at the cellular level and provide deep support for overall immune health.*(3) By normalizing and promoting the production of cytokines (an action that is essential for overall wellness), the immune system is able to maintain balance during those winter months when our bodies need all the plant power they can get.*(4)(5)
+Black Elderberry traditionally has been used for immune support, both as a daily tonic and at the start of an immune challenge.* Because of its immune-modulating and antioxidant properties, Black Elderberry is able to work at the cellular level and provide deep support for overall immune health.*(3) By normalizing and promoting the production of cytokines (an action that is essential for overall wellness), the immune system is able to maintain balance during those winter months when our bodies need all the plant power they can get.*(4)(5)

 The constituents contained in the berry specifically promote the health of the upper respiratory system, by supporting a healthy inflammatory response and maintaining the integrity of the mucous membranes, too.* Quercetin, a flavonoid, is responsible for these aspects.
 It also supports a healthy response to occasional pain in the joints and muscles.* Rutin, another flavonoid, supports the integrity of blood vessels, keeping them strong.*